IQSS/dataverse-frontend/docs/streaming-zip-download.md

 The over-cap message distinguishes a browser that cannot stream at all, which is told which browsers can, from a browser that could but is on a page without a usable worker, which is not told to switch to the browser it is already using.

+## Download worker protocol and completion

+Protocol 2 requires the worker to acknowledge registration and response-body completion with the number of ZIP bytes consumed.
+The producer checks this count before resolving `save()`.
+This confirms stream delivery, not a filesystem flush or saved-file integrity.
+Old pages still work with the new worker; a new page rejects an older worker clearly and asks for reload rather than dropping flow control.

+MessageChannel delivery remains pull-driven and splits outgoing views into at most 256 KiB messages.
+It clones chunks by default; `transferChunks` allows an explicit comparison.
+The worker also splits transferred-stream chunks before forwarding them to the download response.
+A single current producer chunk can still be retained while its pieces are consumed; the adapter does not accumulate the whole archive.
+Setup errors, source failures, caller aborts and browser cancellation clean up ports, registration, timers and unfinished production.

+`expectedBytes` is optional and must be the exact final ZIP length, including headers, directory and any manifest.
+The worker declares `Content-Length` only when supplied and rejects shorter or longer bodies.
+Normal Dataverse downloads omit it because skipped files and late warning manifests can change the result.
+Do not use payload totals or an inflated estimate as the header value.

+`onEvent` exposes bounded-size cancellation reasons and worker lifecycle/byte observations for diagnostics. `holdWorkerUntilComplete` is an opt-in experiment that extends the fetch event until the body ends; production leaves it disabled because browser event deadlines can break otherwise working long downloads.
+The sink retains its existing page keepalives.
+Neither option provides recovery of a closed browser download, or establishes offline/sleep support in Firefox or Safari.
+The spike records options and verifies the separately saved ZIP.